silx-kit/pyFAI/doc/source/statistics.rst

     \sigma(I_r) = \sqrt{\frac{VV_{i \in bin_r}}{\Omega\Omega_{i \in bin_r}}}

-This value is always larger then the *sem* by a factor  :math:`\sqrt{N}`, where N is the number of pixel in the bin (unweighted analogy).
+This value is always larger then the *sem* by a factor  :math:`\sqrt{N}`, where N is the number of pixel in the bin (unweighted case).
-The standard deviation is rarely used in pyFAI except in the sigma-clipping procedure where it is used.
+The standard deviation is rarely used in pyFAI except in the sigma-clipping procedure where it is used to discard pixels.
 The numerical value can be retrieved from an azimuthal-integration result with the *std* attribute.

 Standard error of the mean
 ++++++++++++++++++++++++++

-As the name states, this uncertainty correspond to the precision with wich one knows the mean value and this is the *sigma* reproted by pyFAI by default.
+As the name states, this uncertainty correspond to the precision with wich one knows the mean value and this is the *sigma* reported by pyFAI by default.

 .. math::